alam121/alam121.github.io/README.md

-# Robotics/ Research Engineer
+# Syed Alam

-Welcome to my website!
-I'm Syed Alam, and this is where I showcase some of my most notable projects and provide information about myself.
+I'm Syed Muhammad Alam, an engineer with expertise in Robotics, Biomedical devices, and Machine Learning.
+My background includes working with perception technologies like RGB/Depth cameras and Lidars, prediction algorithms, and motion planning.
+My skills range from PyTorch, TensorFlow, and OpenCV to MATLAB simulation tools and Embedded  programming.
+I have experience in ROS/ROS2 development, embedded systems, and biomedical signal analysis.

 ![Profile Picture](link_to_profile_picture.png)